shajith-it-is/alif-bay-expenses-privacy/README.md

 - Access your personal data
 - Correct inaccurate data
 - Request deletion of your data
-- Export your data (available through the App's export feature)

 ## Data Export and Backup

 The App provides features to:
 - Export your financial data in CSV format
-- Backup your data to cloud storage

 ## Children's Privacy